 In this post, we will look at temperament in the psychological context.
 What is it?
-What are the types of temperament, and the disorders that can be created from it?
-Let's find out.
+What are the different types of temperament, and how do they relate to different problems we may face?

 Temperament can influence how someone behaves, especially in childhood.
-While how the child is raised certainly influences and shapes their behaviors.But everyone is also born with natural traits and dispositions.
+How a child is raised certainly influences and shapes their behaviors.But everyone is also born with natural traits and dispositions.
 Today, psychologists look at multiple aspects of temperament.
 These are:

 This measures how active someone is.
 When it comes to children, some will be running around and will always seem to be active.
-Meanwhile, other children are relaxed and don't run around as much.
+Meanwhile, other children are more relaxed than others.

 This is how consistent someone is with biological functions.
 We all know people who go to bed and get up around the same time every day.
 However, we also know people who are inconsistent with how much they sleep and what time they go to bed.
 Regularity can apply to appetite and other habits as well.

 Some people are naturally talkative to strangers.
 Meanwhile, others tend to be shy or to avoid new people altogether.
-Besides people, this can apply to strangers and other concepts as well, like traveling or trying new things.
+Besides people, this temperament can apply to other concepts as well, like traveling or trying new things.
 Some people love to try new things, while others stick to what they know.

-As you've probably figured out, adaptability is how someone can transition from something they are familiar with to something that is foreign to them.
-For example, an adaptable person has less difficulty moving to a new place, or adjusting to a loss in the family.
+As you've probably figured out, adaptability is how someone can transition from something they know to something that is foreign to them.
+For example, an adaptable person has less difficulty moving to a new place or adjusting to a loss in the family.
 Some people can easily adapt and can handle change with grace.
 Others take a long time to adjust and can struggle for a long time.

-Some people are naturally persistent when it comes to pursuing their goal.
+Some people are naturally persistent when it comes to pursuing their goals.
 No matter how many obstacles come their way, no matter how many times they fail, they will keep trying.
-Meanwhile, others may give up at first sight of a problem, or they may lose interest and try something else.
+Meanwhile, others may give up at first sight of a problem.
+The second they encounter difficulty, they may lose interest and try something else.

 This is how someone reacts to a situation.
 When faced with a positive or negative stimulus, does the person react calmly, or do they react aggressively?
 Some react to big news or changes with barely a shrug.
 For others, the smallest variation in their day will produce a huge reaction.

 Some people are easily distracted.
-Even if they are enjoying the activity, they can still find a way for them to be distracted by something else.
+Even if they are enjoying the activity, they can still find a way to get distracted by something else.
 Other people can maintain focus even if the activity is not that interesting.
-Being able to shut down the distractions around you can be great for focusing, but at the same time, one needs to make sure that they aren't letting the world pass them by.
+Being able to shut down the distractions around you can be great for focusing.But at the same time, you need to make sure that you aren't letting the world pass you by.

 The sensory threshold is the sensitivity one has to a stimulus.
 Some people, particularly children, become bothered by loud noises, lights, textures in food, and other small details.
-While others may not be bothered by anything.
+Others, meanwhile, may not be bothered by anything.

 The mood of a person can be biological as well.
 Someone may always be in a sour mood or be happy all the time.
-The level of positivity one has can also be determined by biology.
+The level of positivity one has can also be determined by biology to some extent.
 Someone may always look on the bright side of life, while others may always look at everything through a pessimistic lens.

 The Three Temperament Types

-Chess and Thomas created another theory on temperament.
-They believed that the traits listed above that one has could be combined to create three types of temperaments.
-With that said, not everyone fits into these three categories do not apply exhaustively to the human race.
-They only describe common patterns.It's estimated that 65 percent of children could be described by one of Thomas’ and Chess’ temperaments.
+The psychologists Stella Chess and Alexander Thomas created another theory on temperament.
+They believed that the traits listed above could be combined to create three types of temperaments.
+With that said, these three categories do not apply exhaustively to the human race.
+They only describe common patterns.It's estimated that about 65 percent of children could be described by one of Thomas’ and Chess’ temperaments.
 They are:

-This temperament, which fits into 40 percent of children, is a flexible or easy temperament.
+This temperament, which describes about 40 percent of children, indicates a person is flexible or easygoing.
 This is when a child has a positive mood for the most part and can adapt to different experiences.
 They have a routine and can stay calm during pressure.

-This temperament, which can affect 10 percent of children, is when a child is active, feisty, or difficult to handle.
+This temperament, whichapplies to roughly 10 percent of children, describes when a kid is active, feisty, or difficult to handle.
 This is when a child always views life negatively and reacts as such.
 A difficult child may cry a lot, be inconsistent in their routine, and have a hard time adjusting to a new experience.
 When they are angered or upset, they may have a hard time calming down.

-This temperament, which can affect 15 percent of children, involves the child feel as though they cautious when it comes to new experiences, and they can take a bit to adjust.
+The slow temperament, which can affect about 15 percent of children, involves the child feeling as though they must be cautious when it comes to new experiences.
+They can take a bit of time to adjust.
 The child can be negative, but not entirely.
-They are usually calm in the mood department and have low activity.
+They are usually calm in mood and have low activity levels.

 As mentioned before, not every child will fit into these categories neatly.
 Many of them may have all of the above.
-It should also be noted that temperament does not have to be permanent.
-Even if your genes have favored one trait, you can always adjust your traits and be able to adapt.
-However, one might need professional help or training to accomplish this.
+It should also be noted that temperament is not necessarily permanent.
+Even if your genes have favored one trait, you can always adjust your temperament and be able to adapt.
+One might, however, need professional help or training to accomplish this.